belltoy/partition-assignment/README.md

 - Partitions: 60
 - Initial Nodes: 5

-After generated the initial assigment, the test run 500 times to randomly remove a node and add it back.
+After generated the initial assignment, the test run 500 times to randomly remove a node and add it back.

 You can see all the count of moves in these 1000 times operations (500 removes and 500 adds) will